ozkary/ozkary.github.io/_posts/2023/2023-07-08-data-engineering-process-fundamentals-data-analysis-visualization-exercise.md

     WHEN HOUR(created_dt) BETWEEN 20 AND 23 THEN "08:00-11:59pm"
 END
 ```

-  - Add two bar charts (entries and exits) and use the time slot dimension
+  - Add two bar charts (entries and exits) and use the time slot dimension:
-    - Use the hour value from the created date dimension for sorting by adding a new field and using that for your sort criteria
+    - Use the hour value from the "created_dt" dimension for sorting by adding a new field and using it as your sorting criteria:

 ```python
 HOUR(created_dt)
 ```
 ### View the Dashboard

-Load the dashboard by clicking this link:
+After following all the specification, we should be able to preview the dashboard on the browser.
+We can load an example, of a dashboard by clicking on the link below:

 > 👉 [View the dashboard online](https://lookerstudio.google.com/reporting/94749e6b-2a1f-4b41-aff6-35c6c33f401e/)

 ## Data Analysis Conclusions

-By looking at the dashboard, the following conclusions can be observed:
+By examining the dashboard, the following conclusions can be observed:

-- The stations with the highest distribution represent the busiest location
+- Stations with the highest distribution represent the busiest locations
-- The busiest time slot for both exits and entries is the hours between 4pm to 9pm
+- The busiest time slot for both exits and entries is between 4pm and 9pm
-- All days of the week show a high volume of commuters
+- Every day of the week exhibits a high volume of commuters
-- Businesses can select the station close to their location for further analysis
+- Businesses can choose the stations near their locations for further analysis

-With these observations, plans can be made to optimize the marketing campaigns and target users around a geo-fence area and hours of the day with proximity to the corresponding business locations.
+With these insights, strategies can be devised to optimize marketing campaigns and target users within geo-fenced areas and during specific hours of the day that are in close proximity to corresponding business locations.

 ## Summary

+We utilize our expertise in data analysis and visualization to construct charts and amalgamate them into dashboards.
+We adopt two distinct approaches for dashboard creation: a code-centric method and a low-code enterprise solution like Looker.
+After a comprehensive comparison, we deduce that the code-centric approach is optimal for small teams, whereas it might not suffice for enterprise users, especially when targeting executive stakeholders.

+Lastly, as the dashboard becomes operational, we transition into the role of business analysts, deciphering insights from the data.
+This enables us to offer answers aligned with our original requirements.

-## Next Step
+## Next

-We have completed our data pipeline from a CSV files to our data warehouse and dashboard.
-We can now discuss an advanced concept in data engineering, data streaming, which enables the integration of data in real-time.
-Let's take a look at that next.
+We have successfully completed our data pipeline from CSV files to our data warehouse and dashboard.
+Now, let's explore an advanced concept in data engineering: data streaming, which facilitates real-time data integration.
+This involves the continuous and timely processing of incoming data.
+Technologies like [Apache Kafka](https://kafka.apache.org/) and [Apache Spark](https://spark.apache.org/) play a crucial role in enabling efficient data streaming processes.
+Let's take a closer look at these components next.

 Coming Soon!